-Chemical burns on the eye in the short term can cause burning, stinging, redness, pain, swelling of the eyelids, and blurry vision.
+Chemical burns on the eye can cause burning, stinging, redness, pain, swelling of the eyelids, and blurry vision in the short term.
 If left untreated, they can do serious damage to the eye, including damage to the retina, corneal ulcers, and even loss of the eye.
-If you get chemicals in your eye, immediately remove contact lenses if you wear them, and contact us right away.
+If you get chemicals in your eye, immediately remove contact lenses if you wear them and contact us right away.

 Sudden Vision Changes

-If you suddenly see flashing lights, spots, or an increase in the number of eye floaters, contact us right away.
-Sudden changes in vision can indicate the presence of a retinal or corneal defect that can cause permanent vision loss if left untreated or can be the result of a detached retina.
+If you suddenly see flashing lights, spots, or an increase in the number of eye floaters, contact us immediately.
+Sudden vision changes can indicate the presence of a retinal or corneal defect that can cause permanent vision loss if left untreated or can be the result of a detached retina.
 There are also other serious eye conditions that cause sudden vision changes for which we recommend you receive emergency eye care.

 Emergency Eye Care in Coral Gables and Palmetto

 Have an eye emergency?
 Need urgent eye care?
 Contact us today for further instructions.
-We understand urgent eye care situations arise, and we are here to help!
+We understand urgent eye care situations can happen at anytime, and we are here to help!